 How to Travel More (watch video)

-You probably watch my videos or read my blog, because you want to be inspired to travel more your own life.
-I’m gonna share the steps I take to ensure I stay on track with my travel goals and how you can start doing the same!
+You think you need money to travel more?
+You need mindset and strategy.
+This post shares budget travel tips to help you travel more.
+I’ll share the steps I take to ensure I stay on track with my travel goals and how you can start doing the same!

 1. Envision your travel goal